List of Nine Inch Nails band members: History

 For the Lights in the Sky Tour in 2008, Finck rejoined the band on guitar, and Rich Fownes was announced for bass; however, Fownes was replaced by Justin Meldal-Johnsen before the tour began.
 Freese departed at the end of a North American tour in 2008, and he was replaced by multi-instrumentalist Ilan Rubin.
 Cortini also departed at the end of the 2008 tour, and his position was not replaced; thus, Nine Inch Nails performed as a four-piece ensemble for the first time since 1991.
 Following the conclusion of the tour in 2009, the band entered an extended hiatus.

 Nine Inch Nails returned to a live setting in 2013, announcing a tour for 2013 with new members Eric Avery (bass), Adrian Belew (guitar), and Josh Eustis (keyboards/guitar).
 Rubin and Cortini also returned on drums and keyboards respectively.
 Before the tour commenced, both Avery and Belew departed due to various reasons.
 They were replaced by Eustis moving onto bass and the again-returning Finck on guitar.
 Later in 2013, the lineup was expanded to include bassist Pino Palladino and backing vocalists Lisa Fischer and Sharlotte Gibson.
 The eight-person live band represented the group's largest lineup since its formation.

 The lineup dropped back to four members in 2014 with Reznor, Finck, Cortini, and Rubin embarking on a world tour.
 This lineup continued until studio collaborator Atticus Ross joined Reznor as an official member of the group in 2016.
 Due to Ross' inclusion as keyboardist, Cortini transitioned into primarily playing bass and guitar.
 The lineup of Reznor, Finck, Cortini, Rubin, and Ross remained unchanged from 2016 to 2025, making it the most stable configuration in the band's history.

 In 2025, during the Peel It Back Tour, the band announced that Freese would be rejoining the band, following Rubin's decision to leave Nine Inch Nails and join the Foo Fighters (who had fired Freese the same year).
+Cortini departed from Nine Inch Nails in late 2025, and the following year, Stu Brooks joined as his replacement (primarily on bass) for the second leg of the Peel It Back Tour.